stefanofa/awesome/TOPICS.md

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞

-## openclaw

-*   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
-Any OS.
-Any Platform.
-The lobster way. 🦞

-*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - The fullstack MCP framework to develop MCP Apps for ChatGPT / Claude & MCP Servers for AI Agents.

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - An elegant home server OS.
-Run OpenClaw, store your files and photos, run a Bitcoin node, and do more with over 300 apps in the Umbrel App Store.

 ## own-your-data

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞